 - salt to taste

 - pomegranate seeds for garnish (optional)

 - Roast and peel poblano chiles.
-Carefully slit down center and remove seeds.
+Carefully slit down center and remove seeds, keeping chile intact.
 Set aside.

 - Roast and peel tomatoes.
 Squeeze out juice, reserving the liquid.
 Finely chop tomatoes.
 Set aside.

 - Add ground meat and cook until no longer pink.